Anan328/React-JS-web-applications/moviedux/README.md

+Here’s the modified version of your README to include information about the watchlist functionality and the use of `localStorage` for persistence:

+---

 # Moviedux

 Moviedux is a dynamic movie listing application developed with React.
 It showcases a curated list of movies fetched from a locally stored `movies.json` file, allowing users to filter the movie list by genres and ratings through an intuitive search bar and dropdown menus.
+Users can also add movies to their personal watchlist, with the watchlist data being saved to `localStorage` to persist across page refreshes.

 ## Features

 - Displays a list of movies fetched from a `movies.json` file stored locally within the project.
 - Includes a search bar to filter movies by title.
 - Allows filtering of movies by genre and rating through dropdown menus.
+- Users can add and remove movies from their personal watchlist.
+- The watchlist is stored in the browser's `localStorage` to ensure it persists across page refreshes.
 - Built using React, leveraging components to ensure modularity and reusability.
 - Simple and clean UI for an engaging user experience.